astOwOlfo/SoftOptimizationThroughWeightDecay/README.md

 A very similar research direction I am equally excited about is doing the same thing but with a penalty on the distance of the model's weights and/or outputs from those of a less capable model we think to be less dangerous.

+Sorry for the loaded language (reward, perfect, etc.)

 # Aspiration learning on DQN via weight decay control

 We train a DQN on a simple environment (checkers with a 4x4 board and simplified rules).